We are not the permanent team solution for our clients. They often want to know:

 We track each candidate's progress in the interview process using Workable.

 We manually enter people into Workable for personal introductions.
 People who apply on our website are automatically added.

 Our CEO, Chad, leads the hiring process.
 He ensures that everyone gets a response and he speaks with everyone before they are hired.

 Anyone can do an initial review of the candidate's application.
 In particular, they review the candidate's code sample or portfolio.
 If necessary, they may ask someone else (like a designer or iOS developer) for another pair of eyes on the code or portfolio.

+After the non-technical interview, the next step is the technical interview.
 We have standard questions for iOS developers, Rails developers, and designers for the technical interview.
 We don't use puzzles or code challenges.
 Instead, we prefer reviewing actual work the candidate has done, and talking to them about design process, architecting systems, and writing code; the same thing we do for work every day.

 The final step for candidates is to visit us for a day.
 We pay for their flights and three nights of hotels (rest up Thursday night, work with us on Friday, enjoy Friday night, explore the city Saturday, fly home Sunday).

 On that day, developers pair program with one of our developers in the morning and another in the afternoon.